minhhahao/botNet/README.md

 # tob

-A chatbot that will cheer will up when you are sad
+A chatbot that will talk to you when it sees you

-1. Processing Database for the bot
+## Plans

--   using Reddit comments from [pushshift.io](https://files.pushshift.io/reddit/comments/)
+- Using Reddit comments from [pushshift.io](https://files.pushshift.io/reddit/comments/) as dataset
+- Implements [Tensorflow NMT](https://github.com/tensorflow/nmt) (Neural Machine Translation) for training the chatbot (currently working)
+- Implements Convolutional Neural Network model for object detection YOLOv3 (in the future)

 ## Woking in progress

 -   [x] Processing RAW JSON file
 -   [x] Finish the database
--   [ ] Setting up training dataset
+-   [x] Setting up training dataset
--   [ ] Creating training model
+-   [ ] Creating training model from scratch with [tensorflow/nmt](https://github.com/tensorflow/nmt)

 ## Logs